 The emergence of human rights as a full-fledged discipline at the start of the 21st century has led to a revived interest in this field.
-With opportunities of working in organizations like International Criminal Court, United Nations, and Amnesty International, as a human rights expert/lawyer, one can expect to work on issues of extrajudicial execution, investigation of mass killings, torture, detention, and discrimination.
+With opportunities of working in organizations like the International Criminal Court, the United Nations, and Amnesty International, as human rights experts/lawyers, one can expect to work on issues of extrajudicial execution, investigation of mass killings, torture, detention, and discrimination.
 Moreover, expertise gained can also be applied in areas of policy recommendations, legal alterations and reforms and so forth.

 Public Policy Expert/ Policy Analyst

 Focusing particularly on public policy issues in relation to criminal law, a policy analyst works closely with government officials and assists in better formulation and implementation of crime-related legislation.
 Typical issues may include public safety, gender sensitivity, racial disparity in crimes and their investigation, fear and violence, community-law-enforcement official relations, etc.